Balanced spanning trees of the 2-by-N grid: Introduction

 In Section~\ref{S:conclusion}, we additionally consider the probability that a spanning tree of $\G_n$ is balanced if, instead of choosing $T$ uniformly (that is, choosing it from the UST ``uniform spanning tree'' distribution), it is constructed as a minimal spanning tree with respect to random edge weights (that is, it is drawn from the MST ``minimal spanning tree'' distribution).
+Recent theoretical results comparing the UST and MST distributions are found in~\cite{Babson_Duchin_Iseli_Poggi-Corradini_Thurston_Tucker-Foltz_2024} and~\cite{Tapp_2024}.
 Surprisingly, for the even choices of $n$ that we computed, the MST probabilities are greater than the UST probabilities.